pngfi/spidexjs/README.md

 # spidexjs
 spidexjs

-JS and TS libs for Evmos
+JS and TS libs for spidex

 ## Example